 Texture Echoing Through Rooms

-- Repeat a soft weave on throw pillows, a rug, and a lampshade to anchor the space
+- Use a soft weave on your throw pillows, a rug, and a lampshade to really ground the space.

-- Pair matte ceramics with linen textiles for a quiet, tactile rhythm
+- Pair matte pottery with linen fabrics for a quiet, tactile rhythm.

 Coordinating Fabrics and Art

-If you want fabrics to echo the artwork without competing with it, start by choosing textiles that pick up one or two hues from the piece and repeat them across cushions, drapery, and upholstery.
-You’ll create a quiet cadence by aligning color language with the wall mural’s palette, letting the art lead while fabric reinforces it.
-Aim for a balance of scale and pattern: use solid bases with restrained prints to avoid visual busyness.
-Consider bedroom wall murals and vintage fabric patterns as reference points, weaving texture through repetition to achieve cohesive, tactile harmony throughout the room.
+If you want fabrics to speak the same language as your artwork without yelling over it, start by picking textiles that grab one or two colors from the art.
+Then, spread those colors around on cushions, curtains, and upholstery.
+You will get a quiet rhythm by making sure the color language matches the wall mural’s palette.
+Let the art lead, and the fabric just back it up.
+Aim for a good mix of size and pattern.
+Use solid colors with a few subtle prints to keep things from getting too busy.
+Think about bedroom wall murals and old-school fabric patterns as your guide.
+Weave texture through repetition to get that unified, touchable harmony all over the room.

 Surface Texture Milestones